 The handling of bariatric patients presents a number of unique challenges.
-Not least the provision and cost of more niche equipment and additional staffing requirements.
+Not least the provision and cost of more niche patient handling equipment and additional staffing requirements.
 Bariatric people may also have associated medical conditions.
 Therefore, they demand careful consideration when planning lifting and mobilisation activities.
 This is generally the case with bariatrics.
 For instance, more than one care-giver is in need to assist in patient mobilisation.
 In addition, operation of the equipment, again, mainly due to the increased loads involved.

 Depending on individual needs, a care plan may dictate that a hoist is an essential part of their daily routine.
 It may be the only way, for example, for them to get in and out of the bath, bed, or even stand up from a chair.
 For others, it may be used more, in isolation, for specific needs, or for rehabilitation purposes.
 These decisions are entirely dependent on the risk assessed needs of the person requiring care.
 Conducting an individual risk assessment is especially important for bariatric patients.